ericawills/tip-calculator-app/README.md

    ```sh
   npm i express body-parser
   ```
-    ^Why is this important?^
+    <small>Why is this important?
-    ^Express.js will be used for routing and body parser will allow you to parse your algorithm and return the necessary input data.^
+    Express.js will be used for routing and body parser will allow you to parse your algorithm and return the necessary input data. </small>

 - Integrate <a href="https://getbootstrap.com/">Bootstrap</a> for CSS framework